Absheron Peninsula

 The Absheron Peninsula (Abşeron yarımadası) is a peninsula in Azerbaijan.
 It is the location of Baku, the most populous city of the country, and the Baku Metropolitan Area, with its satellite cities Sumqayit and Khyrdalan.
 It extends 60 km eastward into the Caspian Sea, and reaches a maximum width of 30 km.
 Azerbaijan's shape is often compared to an eagle, with the Absheron Peninsula forming its beak as it extends into the Caspian Sea.

-Though technically the easternmost extension of the Caucasus Mountains, the landscape is only mildly hilly, a gently undulating plain that ends in a long spit of sand dunes known as Shah Dili, also known as the Shah Spit which is the easternmost point of mainland Azerbaijan, now declared the Absheron National Park.
+Though technically the easternmost extension of the Caucasus Mountains, the landscape is only mildly hilly, a gently undulating plain that ends in a long spit of dunes known as Shah Dili, also known as the Shah Spit, which is the easternmost point of mainland Azerbaijan, now declared the Absheron National Park.
 In this part, the peninsula is dissected by ravines and characterized by frequent salt lakes.
 The peninsula also features four districts, of which two are urban (Baku and Sumqayit) while three are considered suburban (Absheron Rayon, Pirallahi Rayon, and the Khazar Rayon.)

 Etymology

-The name "Absheron" comes from Persian آبشوران āb šuran (salty waters).
+The name "Absheron" comes from Persian آبشوران āb šurān (salty waters).

 According to Conrad Malte-Brun in 1810, an alternative name for the peninsula was Okoressa.

 History

-During the late 19th century exploitation of the peninsula's petroleum resources caused large scale migrations of Iranian laborers to the Caucasus and Central Asia.
+During the late 19th century, exploitation of the peninsula's petroleum resources caused large scale migrations of Iranian laborers to the Caucasus and Central Asia.